-We kept our workforce intact and continued to strengthen our leadership bench.
+While others cut jobs in 2020, we kept our workforce intact and continued to strengthen our leadership bench.
 We welcomed the new head of our Digital Banking Group, Mr. Manuel C. Tagaza, the new head of our Credit Card Business, Mr. Aloysius C. Alday, and the new president of China Bank Insurance Brokers, Mr. Frankie G. Panis.
 We are certain that the breadth of their leadership and industry experience will be invaluable to the Bank as we pursue our growth and sustainability goals.